jschlatow/taskopen/README.md

 	$ task 1 annotate -- ~/checklist.txt

-(Note that the "--" instructs taskwarrior to take the following arguments as the description part without doing any parser magic.
-This is particularly useful to circumvent bug #819.)
+(Note that the "--" instructs taskwarrior to take the following arguments as the description part without doing any parser magic.)

 Open the linked file by using the task's ID:

 	$ taskopen 1

-Or by a filter expression (requires > taskwarrior 2.0):
+Or by a filter expression:

 	$ taskopen Example

 ## Add default notes

 Inspired by Alan Bowens 'tasknote' you can add a default notes file to a task.
 These files will be automatically created by the task's UUID and don't require to annotate the task with a specific file path.
-The folder in which these files will be stored can be configured in ~/.taskopenrc.

 As soon as you annotate a task with 'Notes':